Atmospheric thermodynamics: History

 In 1911 von Alfred Wegener published a book "Thermodynamik der Atmosphäre", Leipzig, J. A. Barth.

 From here the development of atmospheric thermodynamics as a branch of science began to take root.
-The term "atmospheric thermodynamics", itself, can be traced to Frank W. Verys 1919 publication: "The radiant properties of the earth from the standpoint of atmospheric thermodynamics" (Occasional scientific papers of the Westwood Astrophysical Observatory).
+The term "atmospheric thermodynamics", itself, can be traced to Frank W. Very's 1919 publication: "The radiant properties of the earth from the standpoint of atmospheric thermodynamics" (Occasional scientific papers of the Westwood Astrophysical Observatory).
 By the late 1970s various textbooks on the subject began to appear.
 Today, atmospheric thermodynamics is an integral part of weather forecasting.